-A servant leader focuses on the needs of the individuals they lead.
+Servant leaders focus on the needs of the individuals they lead.
 But an effective servant leader is willing to express what they need from the people they lead.

 Feelings, a daily journal for leaders in a hurry to know themselves.

 What it is.
 The feelings journal consists of two questions concerning our emotions.
 How do I feel this morning/evening?
 Why?
-How do I want to feel about the day?
+How do I want to think about the day?
 Carefree and spontaneous or laser-focused and productive?

 Optional elements to include.
 What am I looking forward to today?
 Why?
-What am I dreading, or afraid of, today?
+What am I dreading or afraid of today?
 Why?
 Inspiration.
 Thought of the day.